 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-you stick to these goals, you may just sail into next year with a healthier
+If you stick to these goals, you may just sail into next year with a healthier heart.

 Cardiologist Leslie Cho, MD, says common resolutions often come down to boosting heart health — even though that’s not necessarily the initial intention.

-recommends these five heart-healthy resolutions that will serve you well all
+She recommends these five heart-healthy resolutions that will serve you well all year.

 1. Resolve to lose weight

-think of the benefits you’d reap if you could make steady progress in that area
+But think of the benefits you’d reap if you could make steady progress in that area of your life.

-you’re overweight or obese, you increase your risk of:
+When you have overweight or obesity, you increase your risk of: